Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 2. Select and Use Credible Sources

 Just like in other niches, you need to research your topics as a health writer.
-Selecting credible sources is paramount, especially in health writing.
+Selecting credible sources is paramount, especially in medical writing.
 So is interpreting the information correctly.

-To give an example how tricky navigating the abundant sources of health information can be, let’s take a look at the topic of coconut oil.
-A simple search of “is coconut oil bad for you?” done on March 5, 2018, yields these conflicting results:
+To give an example how tricky navigating the abundant sources of medical information can be, let’s take a look at the topic of coconut oil.
+A simple search of “is coconut oil bad for you?” done, yields these conflicting results:

 With these conflicting information, how do you tell the good from the bad?
 One easy way is by looking at the publishers or the authors of these articles.
 Use articles created by reputable sources.

-Examples of reputable sources for general health topics include WebMD, Mayo Clinic, Medical News Today or Harvard Health Publishing.
+Examples of reputable sources for general medical topics include WebMD, Mayo Clinic, Medical News Today or Harvard Health Publishing.
 If you need number-based data or statistics, start with the CDC and WHO websites.

-Another good source for statistics on health-related behaviors is Pew Research Center.
+Another good source for statistics on medical-related behaviors is Pew Research Center.